 Original equipment manufacturers (OEMs) must not only concept visual merchandising displays to meet their own objectives, but they need to consider the appeal of a program to box stores who often have final word on if a display will be placed in their locations.

-Partnering with an experienced point-of-purchase (POP) company that has done extensive work helping brands secure buy-in from box stores can be the difference in rolling out a successful program.
-Here we detail solutions to help OEMs feel equipped when proposing in-store merchandising programs to these bigger stores.
+Partnering with an experienced point of purchase (POP) company that has done extensive work helping brands secure buy-in from box stores can be the difference in rolling out a successful program.
+Here we detail solutions to help OEMs feel equipped when planning their visual merchandising strategies for bigger stores.

 Arm Yourself With Info